VittorioTracy/mastercontrol/README.md

 ### openzwave

-This agent uses the python-openzwave library to connect to a USB zwave controller and replicates zwave events into MCP and vice versa.
+This agent uses the python-openzwave library to connect to a USB Zwave controller and replicates Zwave events into MCP and vice versa.

 #### Configuration Information